voduchuy/pacmensl/README.md

 To generate documentation:
 * [Doxygen](https://www.doxygen.nl/index.html).

 In addition, PETSc and Sundials must be built with double-precision scalar types.
-SUNDIALS must be enabled with PETSc support.

 ## Installation